libercoinproject/LMessage/docs/contribute.dir/develop.dir/overview.rst

 Devops tasks
 ------------

-Bitmessage makes use of fabric_ to define tasks such as building documentation or running checks and tests on the code.
+LMessage makes use of fabric_ to define tasks such as building documentation or running checks and tests on the code.
 If you can install

 .. _fabric: https://fabfile.org